dianarvp/ORB_SLAM_COMMUNITY/README.md

 1. Download all sequences (ASL format) from http://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets and unzip them into a folder.

-2. Open the script "euroc_examples.sh" in the Examples_old directory of the project.
+2. Open the script "euroc_examples.sh" in the Examples directory of the project.
 Change **pathDatasetEuroc** variable to point to the directory where the datasets have been uncompressed.

 4. Execute the following script to process all the sequences with all sensor configurations:
 ```